Google BigQuery

 • Add the bigquery.jobs.create permission.

-BigQuery custom role with 11 assigned permissions
+Google BigQuery custom role with 11 assigned permissions

-# Rate limits on BigQuery
+# Rate limits on Google BigQuery

-# Working with the BigQuery connector
+# Using the Google BigQuery connector

 Field Description